-It would be nice to see more certification from Anastasia Beverly Hills since it’s such a proudly cruelty-free brand.
+Currently, ABH is PETA-approved which is not a bad start.
+But we would love to see more certification from them since it’s a proudly cruelty-free brand.

 Is ABH Sold Where Animal Testing is Required By Law?

-Anastasia Beverly Hills does not distribute any of its products to China or any country that requires animal testing on any cosmetics by law.
+Anastasia Beverly Hills does not distribute any of its products to retail stores in mainland China or any country that requires animal testing on cosmetics by law.

 China has a shocking track record.
-It is the country with the most amount of animal testing globally, with over 20 million animals used per year.
+It is the country with the most animal testing globally, with over 20 million animals used per year.

-However, if you live in China or are concerned about its cruel beauty policies, there are a couple of loopholes to be aware of.
+However, if you live in China or are concerned about its cruel beauty policies, there are a couple of loopholes.
 Here's how to find cruelty-free cosmetics in China: Are Cosmetics Made in China Cruelty-Free?

 What ABH Products Are Vegan?